Beginner's Guide to Applying Liquid Eyeliner

 How to Fix Eyeliner Mistakes Quickly

-Even professional can make mistakes while applying eyeliner, what is most important is how you'll correct those mistakes:
+Even professionals can make mistakes while applying eyeliner, what is most important is how you'll correct those mistakes:

 • Apply concealer to sharpen the wing or correct wobbly lines.